renfyn/magento-mirror/README.md

 ```

-Now you can build and push your contianer.
+Now you can build and push your container.